SEC Hits “Pig Butchering” Scammers for the First Time: Busts Two “Fake” Crypto Platforms

 In its complaint against NanoBit, the regulator revealed that from about October 2023 until June 2024, the defendants impersonated financial industry professionals in WhatsApp groups to build investors’ trust.
 Then, they solicited their investment through NanoBit, which they falsely promoted as an affiliate to a regulated platform.

 Furthermore, the alleged perpetrators even promoted a “fake” initial coin offering, promising substantial returns.
 However, the regulator alleged that the NanoBit platform was fake and accepted $2 million from investors, which was transferred to bank accounts in Hong Kong.
-The allegations also include the misappropriation of hundreds of thousands of dollars’ worth of investors’ crypto assets.
+The allegations also include the misappropriation of hundreds of thousands of dollars worth of investors’ crypto assets.

-Gaining Trust before Scamming
+Gaining Trust Before Scamming

 CoinW6, according to the SEC, operated between July 2022 and December 2023.
 Its participants disguised themselves as “young, wealthy professionals” and approached prospective investors on LinkedIn and Instagram.
 They also pursued romantic relationships over WhatsApp.
 The scheme participants first gained the trust of the potential alleged victims and then pitched them “up to a three percent return per day” from crypto staking, mining, and yield farming.

-The scammers, as per the regulator’s allegations, demanded additional payments from the investors at the time of withdrawals, claiming the assets were frozen as part of a law enforcement enquiry or even blackmailed them using compromising romantic chats.
+The scammers, as per the regulator’s allegations, demanded additional payments from the investors at the time of withdrawals, claiming the assets were frozen as part of a law enforcement inquiry or even blackmailed them using compromising romantic chats.

 “In these two cases, we allege that fraudsters created fake crypto ecosystems that displayed false information to investors,” Grewal added.